rtmigo/neatest_py/README.md

 `python -m unittest discover ...` is too long.

 `run_tests.sh` is better.
-But not pythonic and POSIX-only.
+But not pythonic and not cross-platform.

 `run_tests.py` is much better.